Details

 But then we have Chan Yeong and Ji Yu.
 I would not even be that mad if they were not just so painfully boring both as a couple and as individual characters.
 But to take away from the gay couple, to focus on this mediocrity is just a crime.

 Maybe because their characters did not have much to offer, the acting also felt mid.
 Ahn Ji Ho though - amazing.
-The hesitation around his crush, the glasses he kept stealing, the anger and the frustration when certain things came out to light.
+The hesitation around his crush, the glances he kept stealing, the anger and the frustration when certain things came out to light.

 The production value was obviously a lot better than many other k-bls - the bigger budget was clear.
 Can better production quality save uneven writing?
 Probably not.